 The German-Israeli Frontiers of Humanities Symposia (GISFOH) are a series of interdisciplinary conferences co-organized by the Israel Academy of Sciences and Humanities and the Alexander von Humboldt Foundation.
-Funding on the German side is provided by the Federal Ministry of Education and Research.
+Funding on the German side is provided by the Federal Ministry of Research, Technology and Space.

-This year´s GISFOH Symposium is dedicated to the theme “The Challenge of Mobilities: Power, Body, and Place” and covers the following topics:
+This year´s GISFOH Symposium is dedicated to the theme Access and covers the following topics:

 An organizing committee comprised of four researchers from Israel and four researchers from Germany developed the program for this conference.